oktaytuncay/Kubernetes/kubernetes.md

   number: 2
 ```

-We can't simply create any resource that we want without configuring it in Kubernetes is API.
+We can't simply create any resource that we want without configuring it in Kubernetes API.
 First, we have to define what that resource is that we want to create.

 For this, we need what is known as `Custom Resource Definition`(CRT).
-The CRT is a similar object with API version, type metadata and specification and creation is as follows.
+The CRT is a similar object with API version, type metadata, and specification and creation as follows.

 The groups section must be the same as the apiVersion of the my-flight-ticket application type.